 C. Plans for Growth and Improvement

 Supervisors and principals require employees to enter into plans for professional growth and to improve performance.
 To be most effective, the plan should set clear expectations and facilitate clear communication between the evaluator and the evaluatee.
-A performance improvement plan (Action Plan) could involve participation in a staff development program or could encompass a variety of strategies that are related to professional growth or improving performance.
+Licensed employees may enter into plans, including mandatory improvement plans established by state law and individual, monitored and/or directed growth plans established by the State Board of Education, for professional growth and improving performance.
+A performance improvement plan could involve participation in a staff development program or could encompass a variety of strategies that are related to professional growth or improving performance.

 A plan required by a supervisor/principal may be appealed following the grievance procedure in board policy 1750/7220 if the employee contends that (1) the plan is not likely to improve performance; (2) the supervisor/principal abused his or her discretion in developing the plan; or (3) the plan was not developed in conformance with any mandatory procedures.